Neigh: Function and emotions

 Neighing is one of the horse's means of communication, but far from the most widely used.
 Not resorting to neighing is a precaution against possible predators of this large herbivore, who might spot potential prey by the sound.
 Horses mainly use body language.
 They only resort to neighing in very specific cases, notably when they can't see other horses to decipher their movements.
 The primary function of neighing is to allow the animal to call other horses it can't see.

-Horses use neighing a lot when they're young.
+Horses use neighing a lot during their infancy.
 When Przewalski's foals wake up, they neigh and receive a response from their mother, more rarely from another horse.
 They may try to locate the source of adult horses' neighing.
 The mare calls its foal by neighing if it wanders too far away, and the foal who is looking for its mother calls it in the same way: each probably recognizes the other's neigh very clearly.

 Horse neighs are also a way for them to express their intentions, concerns and satisfactions, generally when these give rise to strong emotions, such as those experienced by two stallions fighting, or a stallion who senses and approaches a mare.
 There are differences depending on the sensations the animal feels and communicates.
 Researchers have studied the emotions that horses communicate to other horses when they neigh: while the tone is constant, the harmonics are varied and increase in proportion to anxiety.
 Frequency plays a role in communication.